What Is Browser Fingerprinting? Canvas, Fonts, WebGL, WebGPU

 --bot-config-timezone=auto,--bot-config-locale=auto, and--bot-config-languages=autoderive locale from your proxy IP for geographic consistency. - Keep profiles updated.
 Browser user agents and capabilities change with each version.
 Use current profiles from the BotBrowser profiles repository.

 - Do not override individual properties manually.
 The profile ensures internal consistency.
-Overriding one property without adjusting others creates detectable mismatches.
+Overriding one property without adjusting others creates mismatches.

 - Combine with appropriate proxy.
 Fingerprint protection addresses device identity.
 Network identity (IP address, geolocation) requires a proxy.